czerwonamaupa/Simulacra-and-Simulation/chapters/06-the-beaubourg-effect-implosion-and-deterrence.md

 thus absurd.
 It cannot be answered because the topical distinction between interior and exterior should no longer be posed.
-There lies our truth, the truth of Möbius-doubtless an unrealizable Utopia, but which Beaubourg still points to as right, to the degree to which any of its contents is a *countermeaning* and annihilated in advance by the form.
+There lies our truth, the truth of Möbius-doubtless an unrealizable utopia, but which Beaubourg still points to as right, to the degree to which any of its contents is a *countermeaning* and annihilated in advance by the form.